TekCreek/flutter-examples/lab-2/second/README.md

+# 2.b) Implement different layout structures using Row, Column, and Stack widgets.
-# Row, Column and Stack widgets
+## Row, Column and Stack widgets

 1. First create a new flutter project using the following command